hzeller/cnc-slot/README.md

     are triggered first when the connectors are separated.

-All output pins can only switch on iff the two e-stop wires on pin 1 and 50 are connected with each other (this will be a current loop of 10mA or so).
+All output pins can only switch on iff the two e-stop wires on pin 1 and 50 are connected with each other (a current loop of 10mA-20mA).
-The fact that the two pins are recessed and at opposite ends of the connector will make sure that the outputs are switched off before the connector is being disconnected completely.
+The fact that the two pins are recessed and at opposite ends of the connector will make sure that the outputs are switched off before the connector is being disconnected completely or is 'wiggled' in/out at an angle.
 This prevents fried motor drivers and accidental shorts.

-Even a brief interruption of the e-stop will require a reset from software.
+Even a brief interruption of the e-stop shall require a reset from software.

 N/C = Not Connected.
 Typically place holders for Version #1 of this spec.
       Must not be connected to anything to allow future use.